vevcom/projectNext/docs/General/Git_Note.md

 The branch called prod (NOT YET IMPLEMENTED) should always contain the code currently in production.
 This branch has a CD pipeline to our server (NOT IMPLEMENTED) so be extremely careful when merging anything to prod.
 (VERSIONING ON PROD)

 ## On gitignore
-As stated in [Getting Started](/Getting_Started.md) env's and the next-env.d.ts file are gitignored.
-This is for security reasons and the specifics of environment variables could be sensitive, if you belive that:
+As stated in [Getting Started](/Getting_Started.md) envs and the next-env.d.ts file are gitignored.
+This is for security reasons and the specifics of environment variables could be sensitive, if you believe that:

 1. There is a variable that is specific to where projectnext is run, or
 2. There is a variable with sensitive information.